-Low back pain is often triggered when bending over.
-Or, if you have it already, your low back pain is made worse.
-I have been talking to some patients about this over the last week and so thought I could spread the word – and tell you what you can do about it.
+You will know that low back pain is often triggered when you bend over.
+Or, if you have it already, your low back pain is made even worse.
+I have been talking to some of our patients about this during the last week, so thought I could spread the word.
+And, more importantly, let you know what you can do to help.

-Group 1.
 Those already with low back pain.
-So, their back pain is made worse when they lean forward.
+So, their back pain is made much worse when they bend forward.
 This occurs when they are doing things like the washing up or leaning over the side of a cot.

-Group 2.
 Those with no back pain.
-The forward bending actually was the cause of the back pain.
+This is where the action of bending actually was the cause of the back pain.

 In my years of doing this, and having some horrible low-back pain at times, I think that it is all about the joints.

-The reason for this is that forward bending is really challenging for your low-back, even if it is working well.
-Imagine that instead of you being your upper body you were a plank of wood cut out in the shape of your body.
+The reason why it all kicks off is that forward bending is really challenging for your low-back.
+This is so even if it is all working well.
+Imagine that instead of you being your upper body, you were a plank of wood cut out in the shape of your body.
 Now, tilt the top of that you-shaped plank forward by, say, 6 inches.
 Do this whilst only holding it at the very base.
-Imagine the force you would need to apply at the base to stop the plank falling over.
+Imagine the force you would need to apply at the base to stop the plank toppling forwards.
 And now hold it for 20 minutes.
 This is what happens when you are washing up or shaving.
 It’s a miracle your back don’t hurt more often!

 For the engineers out there, your low lumbar spine acts as a class 3 lever system.
-The fulcrum point for this is around the low-lumbar area of your back (at L5 and S1).
+The fulcrum point is around the low-lumbar area of your back (at L5 and S1).
 The power comes from the muscles around your pelvis and low lumbar region.
 (The hydraulic ram in this picture).
 The load is whatever you are holding or just the weight of the lever arm itself.
 These all work in support of some pretty strong ligaments.

 Now, you are remarkably well built, and for most of us this action occurs daily with no real problems.
 Your low back joints can handle the loading – just like your ankle joints do, all of the time, whilst you stand on them with no pain.
 And your muscles can also handle the strain – though not for too long.